Marciano Bruma

-Marciano van Homoet Bruma (born Marciano van Homoet; 7 March 1984) is a Dutch professional footballer who plays as a defender for Derde Klasse club Zwarte Pijl.
+Marciano van Homoet Bruma (born Marciano van Homoet; 7 March 1984) is a Dutch retired footballer who played as a defender.

 Club career

 Barnsley

-Van Homoet was signed by Barnsley on 8 June 2007.
+Bruma was signed by Barnsley on 8 June 2007.
 He was originally known as Bruma, but was forced to change his name in September 2007, by the FA when Barnsley sent in his registration, after he completed a successful trial period with them at the start of the season.

-When he broke his hand he had a plate screwed onto his second metacarpal in an hour-long surgery, the plate is a permanent attachment and can not be removed.

-After breaking a bone in his hand during pre-season, Van Homoet made his Barnsley debut in December 2007 against Sheffield United.
+He suffered a broken hand during pre-season, and eventually made his debut for the club in a 1–0 defeat to Sheffield United on 15 December 2007.

 During his first season at Oakwell, he played as a substitute in the memorable win over Premier League side Liverpool in the 2007-08 FA Cup.
 He then excelled in the subsequent quarter-final victory against Chelsea and also played at Wembley in the Semi-Final against Cardiff City.

-His second season with the Oakwell outfit did not get off to a very good start; getting himself sent off in the first match of the 2008/09 season vs Queens Park Rangers.

 Willem II

 He was released in July 2009 when his contract expired.
-He then signed a deal with Dutch side Willem II.
+He then signed a deal with Dutch side Willem II, agreeing a one-year contract with an option for a further year.